localstack-samples/sample-loan-broker-stepfunctions-lambda/README.md

 ## Instructions

 You can build and deploy the sample application on LocalStack by running our `Makefile` commands.
-To deploy the infrastructure, you can run `make deploy` and `make run` after installing the application dependencies.
+To deploy the infrastructure, you can run `make deploy` after installing the application dependencies, and run the test steps manually.
 Here are instructions to deploy and test it manually step-by-step.

 ### Deploying the application